PAXSTORE/paxstore-openapi-java-sdk/docs/RESELLER_API.md

 ```
 {
 	"businessCode": -1,
-	"validationErrors": ["email:not a well-formed email address", "contact:may not be empty", "country:may not be empty"]
+	"validationErrors": ["Parameter resellerId cannot be null and cannot be less than 1!"]
 }
 ```